dashbringhurst/individual-project/readme.md

     - import pandas as pd
     - import numpy as np
-    - import acquire
-    - import prepare
     - import matplotlib.pyplot as plt
     - import seaborn as sns
     - from scipy import stats
+    - import explore
+    - import wrangle
+    - import model
+    - from sklearn.model_selection import train_test_split
     - from sklearn.tree import DecisionTreeClassifier, plot_tree
     - from sklearn.metrics import classification_report
-    - from sklearn.metrics import confusion_matrix
+    - from sklearn.linear_model import LogisticRegression
     - from sklearn.ensemble import RandomForestClassifier
+    - from sklearn.metrics import confusion_matrix, ConfusionMatrixDisplay
     - from sklearn.neighbors import KNeighborsClassifier
-    - from sklearn.linear_model import LogisticRegression
+    - from sklearn.preprocessing import MinMaxScaler, StandardScaler, RobustScaler, QuantileTransformer
+    - import warnings
+    - warnings.filterwarnings("ignore")

 - Prepare and split the dataset.
 The code for these steps can be found in the wrangle.py file within this repository.